databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-Exercise: Write the `average` function in `WikipediaKMeans.scala` to sum all the vectors and divide it by the number of vectors present in the input array.
+Exercise: Write the `average` function in `WikipediaKMeans` to sum all the vectors and divide it by the number of vectors present in the input array.
 Your function should return a new Vector which is the average of the input vectors.
 You can look at our solution in case you get stuck.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">